EquilibriaCC/onion-monero-blockchain-explorer/README.md

 #### api/outputs?txhash=<tx_hash>&address=<address>&viewkey=<viewkey>&txprove=<0|1>

 For `txprove=0` we check which outputs belong to given address and corresponding viewkey.

 For `txprove=1` we use to prove to the recipient that we sent them founds.

-For this, we use recipient's address and our tx private key as a viewkey value, i.e., `viewkey=<tx_private_key>`
+For this, we use recipient's address and our tx private key as a viewkey value.

+ i.e., `viewkey=<tx_private_key>`

 Checking outputs: